KratosMultiphysics/Kratos/cmake_build/README.txt

   by adding at the beginning of your configuration script (or in your .bashrc)

            export BOOST_ROOT=/path/to/your/boost

+  It has been reported that under some circumstances CMake is unable to correctly detect boost directory.
+  If it is the case the user should tell manualy to cmake where the boost installation is by adding this lines to the configure file:

+        -DBoost_NO_BOOST_CMAKE=TRUE
+        -DBOOST_LIBRARYDIR:PATH="/path/to/your/boost/lib"

   Python library: this library is normally included in the python-dev package and needs to be present as a shared-library (.so or .dll).
   If more than one library is present in the system, the user can control which one to link to by (for example) setting